getgauge/docs.gauge.org/writing-specifications.rst

 ---------------------

 A specification is a business test case which can also act as feature documentation.
-Typically a  specification describe a particular feature of the application under test.
+Typically a  specification describes a particular feature of the application under test.

 -  These are written in a ``.spec`` file.
 Gauge also supports ``.md`` file format.